-Annual expenses of the System include retirement benefits, DROP distributions, refunds of employee contributions to terminated members and administrative expenses.
-Deductions for the current fiscal year increased 2.6% from the prior year which is comparable to the 2.7% increase from the year before that.
-The increases are attributable to higher benefit payments as a result of the annual cost of living adjustments.
+Annual expenses of the System include retirement benefits, Delayed Retirement Option Program ("DROP") distributions, refunds of employee contributions to terminated members and administrative expenses.
+Deductions for the current fiscal year increased 4.5% from the prior year which is comparable to the 3.2% increase from the year before that.
+The increases are attributable mainly to higher benefit payments as a result of the annual cost of living adjustments.